-2.6.1 Experimental evaluation of efficiency
+2.6.1.
+Experimental evaluation of efficiency

-An experimental evaluation of the algorithms' efficiency was performed by measuring the computation times for several simple models defined in Appendix B.1 $^{5}$ .
+An experimental evaluation of the algorithms' efficiency was performed by testing the computation times on several simple models.
+A detailed description of the models is given in Appendix B.1.
 Four algorithms were compared:

-- The one time-slice LBP algorithm (lbp1).
-This is equivalent to the Boyen-Koller algorithm, - The one time-slice LBP algorithm assuming a constant probability of change (cnst), - The one time-slice LBP algorithm with grouping of values (grp), - The one time-slice LBP algorithm assuming a constant probability of change and grouping values (cnst-grp).
+- The one time-slice LBP algorithm (l bp1).
+This is equivalent to the Boyen-Koller algorithm. - The one time-slice LBP algorithm assuming a constant probability of change (cnst). - The one time-slice LBP algorithm grouping values (grp). - The one time-slice LBP algorithm assuming a constant probability of change and grouping values (cnst-grp).